tuchk4/rockey/packages/rockey-react/README.md

 - *ripple* - could be used in any state.
 So it should be used as prop.
 - *disabled* - could be used in any state.
 So it should be used as prop.
 - *success* - could not be used along with *warning* and *primary*.
 So it should be implemented as Higher Order Component.

+If there is no ❌ — feature should be implemented as props.
+If there is a least one ❌ — feature should be implemented as Higher Order Component.

 And rockey *look* feature helps with this.